Sic4rio/Host2IP/README.md

 # Remove the lines with "Failed to resolve" from the output file
 sed -i '/Failed to resolve/d' "$output_file"
 ```
-This line uses the sed command to remove all lines containing "Failed toresolve" from the output file.
+This line uses the sed command to remove all lines containing "Failed to resolve" from the output file.
 The -i flag allows in-place editing of the file, and the /Failed to resolve/d command deletes the matching lines.

 That's the explanation of the script.
 # To use it, follow these steps: